AICrossSim/PLENA/README.md

-# LLama Acceleration Hardware Design
+# LLama Acceleration Coprocessor Design

 This project contains the implementation of a processor for LLama model's inference process.